voczie/IIA/README.md

 # About this Repository
 Codes that were created for Introduction to the Artificial Intelligence, computer science mandatory class at Universidade Federal da Paraíba, taught by professor Dra.
-Thaás Gaudencio.
+Thais Gaudencio.
 I do not own the copyright to the screenplays used in this study project.
 There was no monetary profit from this project.

 <hr>